About Us

 Jacquelynn Marie

-Waldorf education has been a passion of Jacquelynn’s for the past 20 years, both as a parent, and in her journey as a high school and classroom teacher in the private and public charter schools.
+Waldorf education has been a passion of Jacquelynn’s both as a parent, and in her journey as a high school and classroom teacher in the private and public charter schools.
 She was first introduced to Waldorf education upon moving to rural Viroqua, Wisconsin with her one-year-old son in 1997.

 Jacquelynn - Waldorf Middle School